OmicsWorkflows/KNIME_workflows/Workflow_templates/MQ_PGs_LFQ_general_0.6/README.md

 ## Additional nodes recommended to use with this workflow
 Previously described nodes are what we think is the basis of label-free bottom-up mass spectrometry data processing.
 However, we recommend using also other nodes for more advanced data processing and evaluation.
 Here we provide a list of potentially utilized nodes:
--	Missing values imputation node: a strategy for the imputation of missing values by [imp4p](https://cran.r-project.org/web/packages/imp4p/index.html) R package is provided.
-Otherwise, a Value imputation node can be used providing several imputation strategies.
-The node should be used on log transformed data, prior to data normalization.
+-	Value imputation node: imputation of missing (NaN) or zero values.
 -	Upset plot (static/interactive): a plot for displaying the intersections between particular datasets.
 -	Volcano plot (interactive): volcano plot in interactive version allowing quick  identification of displayed proteins.